8fold/php-shoop/README.md

 Filters generally act as a bridge between Shoopland and PHP.
 They can be viewed as low-level functions used to manipulate PHP types.
 For a manipulation to become a filter, it MUST meet AT LEAST three of the following:

-1. Used at least three times in a production project, which MAY include Shoop itself. ex.
+1. Used at least three times in one or more production project(s), which MAY include Shoop itself. ex.
 Reversed::fromBoolean
 2. Fully testing the proposed filter results in testing multiple other filters. ex.
 IsEmpty::fromTuple
 3. The proposed filter DOES NOT require testing because it uses PHP directly. ex.
 IsEmpty::fromString
 4. The proposed filter DOES NOT require testing because it uses approved filters that do not require testing. ex.
 AsBoolean::*